Skip to main content

 What can be done?

-Once you’ve recognized signs that suicide may be something your child or youth is thinking about, the next step is to make space for a conversation about what you’re noticing.
+Once you’ve noticed signs that suicide may be something your child is thinking about, the next step is to make space for a conversation about what you’re noticing.
 Honest, respectful dialogue and support are key to preventing suicide.
 Opening up the lines of communication is the first step in helping a loved one.

 • Asking about suicide in this way shows that you are paying attention, that you care and that you are taking the situation seriously.
+Understanding that other people have thoughts of suicide also helps normalize the thoughts, which may reduce any shame or self-judgment your child or youth may be feeling.
 It will not give them the idea and does not increase the risk of a suicide attempt.

-If you notice the signs of suicide, but feel that you cannot ask them directly about suicide, please reach out to a family member, friend, suicide help line - 1-800-SUICIDE (1-800-784-2433) or mental health professional for support.
-It’s important a caring adult opens up a safe, supportive conversation with them about the possibility of suicide and help them build a plan for safety.
+If you notice the signs of suicide in a child or youth, but feel that you cannot ask them directly, please reach out to a family member, friend, suicide help line (1-800-SUICIDE, or 1-800-784-2433), or mental health professional for support.
+It’s important that a caring adult opens up a safe, supportive conversation with them and help them build a plan for safety.

-What to do if your child or youth says they are having thoughts of suicide
+What to do if your child says they are having thoughts of suicide

 • Listen carefully and without judgement to what they say, even if it’s difficult to hear about or understand fully.